Getty Images/iStockphoto

 Code screenshot of writing the file.

-Now that there is content on the script, it's time to save changes and exit Vim.
-The first step is to press the ESC key to exit Insert mode and enter Command mode.
+Now that the script has content, it's time to save changes and exit Vim.
+The first step is to press the Esc key to exit Insert mode and enter Command mode.

 Use the command :q to exit Vim and return to the shell environment.

 You can also combine the two commands to make :wq to write and then quit.
-Type :q! if you want to quit without saving changes.
+Type :q! to quit without saving changes.

 In Linux or macOS, type the ls command to list directory contents.
 In Windows, type dir to see the same information.
 Your script should be visible.